I’m an elitist.

 - Reasonable price: I don’t mind paying a small premium for something that REALLY works, but some brands charge an outrageously high price just because they can.
 That’s not cool.

-So, what brands fit these criteria for me?
+So, what are the best skincare brands that fit these criteria for me?

-Paula doesn’t care about what ingredient is the current media’s darling.
-She doesn’t stop using an ingredient because the idiots at the EWG think it’s bad (sorry, but they get it wrong WAY more often than they get it right).
+Paula’s done all the research work for you.
+She doesn’t care about what ingredient is the current media’s darling.
+She doesn’t stop using an ingredient because the idiots at the EWG think it’s bad (#sorrynotsorry, they get it wrong WAY more often than they get it right).